-To ensure that people know what we are doing in response to the petitions we receive, the details of all the petitions submitted to us will be published on our website, except in cases where this would be inappropriate.
+To ensure that people know what we are doing in response to the petitions we receive, the details of all the petitions submitted to us will be published, unless it is considered inappropriate to do so.

 4. HOW WILL THE COUNCIL RESPOND TO PETITIONS?